volunteeringc/Volunteering-Community-Android/README.md

 helps keep businesses and other organizations afloat.

 • Volunteer plays a crucial role in enabling individuals to promote effective citizenship and to build inclusive and flexible societies in which everyone can thrive.
-By:

 • An interactive interface can be accessed to interact with the organization, the user can access the Volunteer from his mobile phone or from the web application via the